Beginning Farmer Training Program

 • Want the opportunity to collaborate with a small team of other trainees on growing food in a group plot in our beginning farmer high tunnel.

-• Can make a 8 month commitment to attending 80% of program activities, including:
+• Can make a 10 month commitment to attending at least 80% of program activities.

 WHAT TOPICS WILL THE PROGRAM COVER?